amalpk531/next-price/README.md

 # Stock Price Prediction Using Machine Learning (Django Backend)

-This project uses an LSTM (Long Short-Term Memory) algorithm to predict the next day's stock price.
-Below are the detailed steps to set up and run this project locally.
+This project uses an LSTM (Long Short-Term Memory) algorithm to predict the next day's stock price. it also shows the sentiment analysis score of stock